 “Ice can be broken down into water, oxygen, and rocket fuel,” says Larson.
 “Since the Moon’s gravity and escape velocity is so much lower than on Earth, the Moon could provide a perfect fuelling station for exploring and exploiting the rest of the Solar System.”
 Larson points out that 96% of the weight in the Apollo missions was devoted to the tanks and fuel needed to escape Earth’s gravity.

 “We need a clear economic incentive to seriously go into space,” says Larson.
 “Without building an economic chain, space exploration will not be more significant than our remote research facilities in Antarctica are today.”
 But the truth is that extra-terrestrial mining is still just an idea on paper.
-For David Brin, an astrophysicist, NASA consultant and, like Larson, a science fiction author, the whole idea of rich lunar resources is little more than an illusion, and even ice should be reserved for future settlers and not spent on producing fuel.
-“There is,” he says “nothing else except… tourism.”
+For David Brin, an astrophysicist, NASA consultant and, like Larson, a science fiction author, the whole idea of rich lunar resources is little more than a pipe dream, and even ice should be reserved for future settlers and not spent on producing fuel.
+“There is,” he says, “nothing else except… tourism.”